 See Related: Cheap Places to Travel

-Uhrturm, sitting at 473 meters (or 1,552 ft) above sea level, is on a tree-clad hillside, and the site of a fortress, in the center of the city of Graz, Austria.
+Uhrturm, sitting at 473 meters (or 1,552 ft) above sea level, is on a tree-clad hillside and the site of a fortress in the center of Graz, Austria.

-On completion, the city wall that surrounded Graz ended up being 8 kilometers (5.0 mi) in length and 5-7 meters (16-23 ft) high, having 15 towers, 4 of which were to the south where the present-day Uhrturm stands.
+On completion, the city wall surrounding Graz was 8 kilometers (5.0 mi) long and 5-7 meters (16-23 ft) high, with 15 towers, 4 of which were to the south where the present-day Uhrturm stands.

 See Related: Travel Hacking 101

 In 1606, prince-archbishop Wolf Dietrich erected Mirabell Palace for his mistress, Salome Alt, and their children.
 It now serves as the setting for some of the most romantic weddings imaginable.

 Once named “Altenau” by the Prince-Archbishop, the palace was renamed “Mirabell” by his successor, Markus Sitticus von Hohenems.
 The name was derived from two Italian words: Mirabile, which means ‘admirable,’ and Bella, or ‘beautiful.’

 During this time, the Mirabell Palace was situated on the outskirts of Salzburg’s city walls.
 It became enclosed within Salzburg’s city area when Prince-Archbishop Paris von Lodron constructed new city walls and fortifications.

 With several remodeling efforts between 1721 and 1727, Prince-Archbishop Franz Anton von Harrach was responsible for turning the stately palace into a full-on baroque palace complex.